Last Updated: August 26, 2024

 United States of America

-💰 Compare Grant Hill's Net Worth
+1. What Are Grant Hill's Net Worth And Career Earnings?

-After retiring Grant launched an extremely successful entrepreneurial career.
-In 2015 Grant acquired a minority stake in the NBA's Atlanta Hawks along with a team of other investors.
+After retiring, Grant launched an extremely successful entrepreneurial career.
+In 2015, Grant acquired a minority stake in the NBA's Atlanta Hawks along with a team of other investors.
 As a result of his NBA career and investment career, Grant Hill is one of the richest athletes in the world.

 Early Life and College Career

 Grant Henry Hill was born on October 5, 1972, in Dallas, Texas.
 His parents are Janet Hill and the former NFL football player Calvin Hill.
-He grew up in Texas, but moved with his family to Reston, Virginia, during high school, which is in the Washington, DC area.
+He grew up in Texas but moved with his family to Reston, Virginia, during high school, which is in the Washington, DC area.
 He attended South Lakes High School, where he played basketball, and was named Virginia Mr. Basketball in 1990.

 According to his mother, she wanted Hill to go to Georgetown University, and his father wanted him to attend the University of North Carolina.
-However, ultimately Hill chose to attend Duke University.
-During his time in college, he played basketball with the Blue Devils for four years, and helped the team win national titles in 1991 and 1992.
+However, ultimately, Hill chose to attend Duke University.
+During his time in college, he played basketball with the Blue Devils for four years and helped the team win national titles in 1991 and 1992.
 This achievement actually made Duke the first Division I basketball program to win consecutive titles since Indiana University did it in 1976.
 During his collegiate career, Hill set a record by becoming the first player in ACC history to collect more than 1,900 points, 700 rebounds, 400 assists, 200 steals, and 100 blocked shots.
 Subsequently, largely due to his highly successful college career, Hill was the eighth player in Duke history to get his jersey number retired.
 He is recognized as one of the best basketball players of all time in Duke history, and some even tout him as one of the greatest college players of his generation.
-He graduated from Duke in 1994 as a double major in history and political science.
+He graduated from Duke in 1994 with a double major in history and political science.

 Professional Career

 After finishing college, Hill was selected third overall and drafted by the Detroit Pistons in the NBA draft.
 He performed well during his first professional season, averaging 19.9 points, 6.4 rebounds, 5.0 assists, and 1.77 steals per game.
 As a result, he became the first Piston to win the NBA Rookie of the Year Award since Dave Bing won it in the 1966-67 season, although he had to share the award with Jason Kidd from the Dallas Mavericks.
-Hill was so popular that he actually was the first rookie to lead an NBA All-Star fan balloting, when he received 1,289,585 votes for the 1994-1995 All-Star Game (he beat out Shaquille O'Neal).
+Hill was so popular that he actually was the first rookie to lead an NBA All-Star fan balloting when he received 1,289,585 votes for the 1994-1995 All-Star Game (he beat out Shaquille O'Neal).
 In total, Hill stayed with the Pistons for six seasons, leaving the team in 2000.
 During his time with the Pistons, he was also a member of the U.S. men's basketball team that won gold at the 1996 Summer Olympics in Atlanta.

 (Photo by Jemal Countess/Getty Images)